fluxcd/image-automation-controller/docs/spec/v1alpha1/imageupdateautomations.md

 ### Commit template data

-The data available to the commit message template have this structure (not reproduced verbatim):
+The message template is a [Go text template][go-text-template].
+The data available to the template have this structure (not reproduced verbatim):

 ```go
 // controllers/imageupdateautomation_controller.go